Humko Tumse Ho Gaya Hai Pyaar Kya Karein?

-Humko Tumse Ho Gaya Hai Pyaar Kya Karein (English: I've Fallen In Love With You, What To Do) is an Indian Hindi drama television series, which used to air on Star Plus.
+Humko Tumse Ho Gaya Hai Pyaar Kya Karein?
+(English: I've Fallen In Love With You, What To Do?) is an Indian Hindi drama television series, which used to air on StarPlus.
 Produced by Suzana Ghai's Panorama Entertainment, the show starred Ishani Sharma and Varun Toorkey.

 It showed how true love can change people for the better and when you love someone, only that person matters, and not his wealth or status.
 The show premiered on 6 June 2016 and ended abruptly after 4-month run in October 2016 due to very low viewership.